apache/flink/docs/dev/batch/index.md

 // read a CSV file with three fields into a POJO (Person.class) with corresponding fields DataSet<Person>> csvInput = env.readCsvFile("hdfs:///the/CSV/file")
                          .pojoType(Person.class, "name", "age", "zipcode");

-// read a file from the specified path of type TextInputFormat DataSet<Tuple2<LongWritable, Text>> tuples = env.readHadoopFile(new TextInputFormat(), LongWritable.class, Text.class, "hdfs://nnHost:nnPort/path/to/file");

 // read a file from the specified path of type SequenceFileInputFormat DataSet<Tuple2<IntWritable, Text>> tuples =